Building A Matcha Tea Shop Case Study

 Cleaning:

-The team that came with the cafe was a bit subpar in terms of cleaning.
+The team that came with the cafe was a bit subpar regarding cleaning.
 Once we got in, we found various equipment and furniture were never moved- thus, there was a build-up of crumbs, spills and sticky residues.
 Heavy training and cleaning were needed.
-As a direct result of poor cleaning we had a fly and ant problem to take care of soon after ordering.
+Due to poor cleaning, we had a fly and ant problem that we had to take care of soon after ordering.

 Reviews: